Afghanistan: Kabul blast kills at least 30, scores injured | DW | 08.05.2021

 Afghan security officials would not comment on the cause of the blast and eyewitness accounts have so far been conflicting, with some suggesting a series of rocket attacks and others a car bomb.

-Last year, the United States blamed the radical Sunni Muslim group — which declared war on Afghanistan's minority Shiites — for a vicious attack on a maternity hospital in the same area, though no one claimed responsibility for the attack that killed 25 people, including several pregnant women and newborn babies.
+Last year, the United States blamed the radical Sunni Muslim group — which declared war on Shiites — for a vicious attack on a maternity hospital, though no one claimed responsibility for the attack that killed 25 people, including several pregnant women and newborn babies.

 For its part, the Taliban claims that it has not carried out any attacks in the capital since early 2020, when the group's leaders agreed to a deal that eventually led to the US decision to pull its troops out of the country.
 The group has, however, clashed with government troops outside Kabul.